surjithctly/astroship/src/content/blog/semantic-similarity.md

 In fact, **before** we launch our chatbot infront of our customer's users, we make sure to **test the top questions** at least 50 to 100 (sometimes 1000) times to ensure each of the answers are **semantically similar**.

-If the answers are all semantically similar, then we move on to the test the new top questions.
-If the answers are not semantically similar, then we invesigate by looking the sources and the bot instructions.
+If the answers are all semantically similar, then we test the other top questions.
+If the answers are not semantically similar, then we invesigate by looking at the sources and the bot instructions.
 More on this in later articles.

 ### Outro